jemmrich/game-studio-x/games/asteroids/docs/2025-12-23-player-ship.md

 Players can rotate, accelerate, decelerate, and fire projectiles.
 The ship wraps at screen edges and can be destroyed by asteroid collisions.

 ### Background / Context:
 The engine provides Transform, Mesh, and Collider components via plugins.
-The player ship composes these with Velocity, AngularVelocity, and ShipComponent for a complete entity.
+The player ship composes these with Velocity and ShipComponent for a complete entity.

 ## Feature Description